-Because of the nature of this business in writing curriculum that is very family-oriented, we thought you’d like to know something about our family background…
+Because of the nature of this business in writing curriculum that is very family-oriented, and our curriculum is “teaching parent-approved” and “kid-approved”, we thought you’d like to know something about our family background…

 I (Joy) was homeschooled by my mom for kindergarten, back in the day when homeschoolers were very rare or non-existent in our geographical area.
 My mom had been a highly-gifted teacher in one-room schoolhouses and town classes and simply wanted to take the opportunity to teach her own children (my older sister and I) how to read and begin our formal education.
 She had also trained teachers and was sort of a specialist in literacy and loved art and drawing.
 My dad had also been a teacher in his early career days, a couple of his favourite subjects being Canadian history and geography.
 Later on, both of them returned to the public system as supply teachers in several schools, with my mom being called in for elementary teachers and my dad working in both elementary and secondary levels.
 Occasionally, my dad also supply taught in my high school classes and that was fun too.
 Throughout my education, my parents were very much involved and my teachers appreciated much of that.
 Both Mom and Dad were also Sunday School teachers and leaders in ministry settings for most of their lives, designing quite a bit of the lesson material themselves.
 And my sister and I grew up singing together, playing a variety of musical instruments, and doing puppet stories for all ages – young children to seniors in nursing homes.